Best Cold Weather Running Gear of 2024

 Sweat and condensation are enemy number one when running in the cold and can quickly take you from comfortable to hypothermic.
 The goal of the best cold-weather running gear is to keep you both warm and dry.
 There are many ways to maintain an even body temperature, including moderating your effort, adding or removing layers, or increasing ventilation.
 One thing is sure: if you start to sweat, you need to do something about it quickly.
 The same goes for getting cold.
 A little prevention can go a long way toward avoiding a dangerous situation.

 Clothing that breathes well is important to stay dry.
-Synthetic materials and wool are great options to wick moisture off your skin and help it evaporate into the air.
+Synthetic materials and wool are great options for wicking moisture off your skin and helping it evaporate into the air.
+A base layer, like the Smartwool Classic All-Season Merino Base Layer 1/4 Zip, is a good place to start when putting together a winter running kit.
 Wearing layers also makes adjusting your insulation on different body parts easy.
-Removing a hat or unzipping a jacket can let your body offload heat and keep it from sweating excessively.
-Several tops designed for winter use have front and underarm zips to help a warm body vent.
+Removing a hat, like the Sauce Swift Toque which can easily be carried in a pocket, or unzipping a jacket can let your body offload heat and keep it from sweating excessively.
+Several tops designed for winter use, including the Patagonia Airshed Pro Pullover, have front or underarm zips to help a warm body vent.

 Why Wool Is a Good Choice for Cold-Weather Running Gear

 Merino wool is a go-to material for many people who exercise in cold weather.
 This lightweight fiber is an insulating and breathable product of merino sheep.
-Its properties allow it to trap air to provide insulation while transporting moisture from your skin before it can turn into droplets and dampen everything.
+Its properties allow it to trap air and provide insulation while transporting moisture from your skin before it can turn into droplets and dampen everything.
 Modern merino clothing is soft and comfortable throughout a range of temperatures and has the bonus of not getting stinky after a single run.
+We loved the Smartwool Classic All-Season Merino Base Layer 1/4 Zip as a base layer we could add additional layers to, depending on the temperature.
 It comes in various weights and can be used as a base layer, mid-layer, or both.
 We also loved the Buff Pack Merino Fleece Cap for our cold weather runs.
 Most modern wool clothing blends merino wool with something like Tencel, nylon, or polyester to make it a more durable material and decrease drying time.

-You can read more about the gear that made our Best of Wool Running Apparel guide to learn more about the unique properties of wool.
+You can read our Best of Wool Running Apparel guide to learn more about the unique properties of wool and some of our favorite products made of the material.

-Best Cold Weather Running Gear - outdoor research helium jacket in slot canyon
+Best Cold Weather Running Gear - running on the track in snow

 Choosing the Right Cold Weather Running Gloves